 Following the WTC disaster, the

-electronically store and finally analyse data concerning human behaviour during
+finally analyse data concerning human behaviour during the WTC evacuation.

 Towers of 11 September 2001.

 REPORT 2: Collection and Analysis of Emergency Services Data Relating to the Evacuation of the World Trade Centre Towers of 11 September 2001.